zyedidia/Literate/README.md

 # Features
 ### In addition to those of CWEB
 * Markdown based -- very easy to read and write Literate source.
-* Generates readable code in the target language
+* Generates readable and commented code in the target language (the generated code is usable by others)
 * Supports any language including syntax highlighting and pretty printing in HTML
 * Compatible with Vim ([literate.vim] (https://github.com/zyedidia/literate.vim))
-* Highly customizable
+* Highly customizable (you can add your own HTML or CSS)
+* Runs fast -- wc.lit compiled for me in 82ms for both code and HTML output and 10ms for just code output

 ### Inspired from CWEB
 * Automatically generates hyperlinks between code sections